 Bulging Disc Causes & Symptoms

-What are the causes of a Bulging Disc?
+What are the Causes of a Bulging Disc in the Back?

 When a spinal disc becomes traumatized via an injury to your back or neck the disc can begin a degenerative cascade where the outer part of the disc, annulus fibrosis begins to crack and weaken.
-The physical force from working, standing, and physical activity we apply on our discs, can cause the inner part of your disc, called the nucleus pulposus to bulge or herniate through the weakened annulus.
-A bulging disc in many cases never becomes symptomatic and many people live with them daily.
+The physical force from working, standing, and physical activity we apply on our discs can cause the inner part of your disc, called the nucleus pulposus, to bulge or herniate through the weakened annulus.
+A bulging disc in the back may never become symptomatic and many people live with them daily.
 However, if the annulus continues to degenerate and crack the bulging disc can herniate, protrude, extrude or even in worst cases sequester.

 Additional Causes of a Bulging Disc

 As we age, degenerative changes can occur to our spine.
-Some people with degenerative disc disease, age with no spinal pain or problems.
+Some people with degenerative disc disease age with no spinal pain or problems.
 However, many people suffer daily with pain due to degenerative changes in the disc and spinal column.
-A bulging disc in an elderly person has chemical alterations to the integrity and cushioning of the disc and it losses moisture and begins to weaken the tough outer annulus fibrosis much like a dry fragile sponge.
-As a result, disc may herniate or bulge and the disc can lose height effecting the vertebrae and facets causing other spinal issues.
-The ligaments supporting the spinal column can weaken as well, increasing the likelihood of a bulging disc.
+A bulging disc in an elderly person has chemical alterations to the integrity and cushioning of the disc and it loses moisture and begins to weaken the tough outer annulus fibrosis much like a dry fragile sponge.
+As a result, the disc may herniate or bulge and the disc can lose height affecting the vertebrae and facets causing other spinal issues.
+The ligaments supporting the spinal column can weaken as well, increasing the likelihood of a bulging disc in the lower back.

 Jobs that require repetitive movement, heavy labor lifting, coupled with poor back or lifting posture can lead to unwanted weakening and strain of the spinal disc and spinal column.
 The daily accumulative results on the spine in poor work conditions can result in a degenerative effect on the spine and expose the worker to the possible herniated or bulging disc.